benmvp/slides/2020/qconplus/mixins-hooks.md

 </div>

 NOTES:
-- Several blog posts covering this history
+- There are several blog posts covering this history
-- It's fun to watch the timeline of the approved method of solving this problem
+- It's fun to watch the timeline of the "approved" method of solving this problem
 - React is continuously evolving!